The Risk of Blast Injuries in the Georgia Entertainment Industry

 - Quaternary Blast: These are caused by a blast that do not fit into any of the other three categories.
 Examples include severe burn injuries, crush injuries, and exposure to toxic substances.

 Legal Options for Injured Film and Entertainment Workers in Georgia

 The entertainment industry is known for using a lot of independent contractors for short-term TV and movie projects.
 There are also some workers who are direct employees, and there has been quite a bit of controversy in recent years about film companies who misclassify employees as independent contractors so they can get out of paying workers’ compensation benefits.

 Whichever category an injured entertainment worker falls into, they may have the ability to recover compensation through a personal injury claim.
 This is true even of employees who qualify for workers’ comp if the explosion accident was caused by a party other than their employer.

-For example, an employee may get injured because of the actions of a third-party subcontractor who is working on the set.
-Or the injury may result from a defective or dangerous piece of equipment that was used during production.
+For example, an incident might occur because of the actions of a third-party subcontractor who is working on the set.
+Or because of a defective or dangerous piece of equipment that was used during production.

 A thorough investigation is needed to get to the bottom of what happened and determine all contributing factors and parties that may be responsible.
 Cases like these can be extremely complicated, however, so be sure to work with a firm that has extensive experience with workplace injury cases, and the proven ability to recover maximum compensation on behalf of their clients.

-Injured in a Blast Injury in Georgia?
+Injured in a Blast in Georgia?
 Contact Bailey, Javins & Carter, L.C. for Legal Help

 If you are an entertainment worker who was injured in an explosion accident or you suffered a blast injury in any other workplace in Georgia, Bailey, Javins & Carter, L.C. is here to help.
 Call our office today at 678-981-5370 or message us online for a free consultation and case assessment with one of our attorneys.